Sitecore/jss/docs/data/routes/connected-demo/component-update/making-a-change/en.md

 ---
 name: making-a-change
-routeTemplate: ./data/routes/jss-connected/en.yml
+routeTemplate: ./data/routes/connected-demo/en.yml
 title: Making a Change to a Component
 ---

-# Component Update
+# Updating Component

 ## Making a Change to a Component